There are now 3 possible online modes for units:

-- Students are able to (1) conceptualise a research question and/or objectives; (2) gain advanced knowledge in an area of research; (3) develop advanced skills in report writing and research dissemination; (4) gain an understanding of ethics and the ethics application process; (5) develop skills in structured reviews of the literature or in conducting original research; and (6) develop project management skills.
+Students are able to (1) to conceptualise a research question and/or objectives; (2) to gain advanced knowledge in an area of research; (3) to develop advanced skills in report writing and research dissemination; (4) to gain an understanding of ethics and the ethics application process; (5) to develop skills in structured reviews of the literature or in conducting original research; and (6) to develop project management skills.

-- Typically this unit is assessed in the following ways: (1) dissertation proposal; (2) dissertation; and (3) seminar presentation.
+Indicative assessments in this unit are as follows: (1) dissertation proposal; (2) dissertation; and (3) seminar presentation.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the dissertation proposal component.

 Supplementary assessment is not available in this unit.